wake-82/DepthLive3D/README.md

 Q: The mouse cursor isn't moving.<br>
 A: If you are running a program that requires administrator privileges, the controller's mouse cursor will not work.<br> Please use your computer mouse to close the program.

+Q: Target FPS is capped at 30.<br>
+A: In PC mode, SBS and TB settings only support up to 30 FPS due to limitations in the capture method.

 ---